raphaelmayer/compositebaas/README.md

 -   **Split/Merge**
     -   mergeText currently receives an array of arrays due to how CompositeBaaS generates workflows.
 Each function works with multiple
     -   input files, this means the loop collects those collections and returns them as a collection of collections.
+    -   merge does not work. probably due to how the data is sent.
 -   **Parallelize wf**
     -   we did parallelize, although hardcoded and not really pretty ✓
 -   **handle lambda limitations** appropriately (file sizes, durations)